noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 - at powerup (->powerup.prg)
   - the clock is not running (must be started by writing to 10th second register)
+  - the clock "latched" status is cleared
-  - the time value read from the latch is 01:00:00.0 (mostly, hour might be $11 ...)
+  - the time value read from the latch is 01:00:00.0 (mostly, hour might be $11, minute might be $01 ...)
   - the am/pm flag is random (mostly 0)
   - the alarm is set to 00:00:00.0 by default, and because of that does not trigger unless the time is forced to 00:00:00.0 too

 - after reset (->powerup.prg)
   - the clock is not running (must be started by writing to 10th second register)
+  - the clock "latched" status is cleared
   - the time value read from the latch is 01:00:00.0 ...(?)